Skip to content

 Strollers are useful in some areas (like Sanur, Nusa Dua, and some parts of Ubud), but many roads are uneven or don’t have sidewalks.
 We always bring a light travel stroller for naps and downtime, and a baby carrier for more flexibility during walks and day trips.

-4.5 Taking a Boat to Nusa Lembongan (or Other Islands)
+4.5 Taking a Boat to Nusa Lembongan with a Baby or Toddler

 5. Baby & Toddler Essentials in Bali